misterG13/Android-Debloat-Toolkit/README.md

 # Android-Debloat-Toolkit

-A toolkit to disable, uninstall, restore, and customize lists of Android APKs to debloat from your device.
+A toolkit to disable, uninstall, restore, and extract lists of Android APKs to debloat from your device.

 ## Table of Contents
 * [Features](#features)